-A merlin sat upon her wrist.
+A merlin sat upon her wrist.-St. V. p.
+165.

-A merin, or sparrow-hawk, was usually carried by ladies of rank, as a falcon was, in time of peace, the constant attendant of a knight, or baron.
-See Lxrman on Falcomy-Godscroft relates, that, when Mary of Lorraine was regent, she pressed the Earl of Angus to admit a royal garrison into his castle of Tantallon.
-To this he returned no direct answer ; but, as if apostrophising a goss-hawk, which sat on his wrist, and which he was feeding during the Queen's speech, he exclaimed,

-"The devil's in this greedy glade, she will never be full."
-HUME's History of the House of Douglas, 1743, Vol. ii. p.
-131.
+A merlin, or sparrow-hawk, was usually carried by ladies of rank, as a falcon was, in time of peace, the constant attendant of a knight or baron.
+See LATHAM on Falconry.-Godscroft relates, that when Mary of Lorraine was regent, she pressed the Earl of Angus to admit a royal garrison into his castle of Tantallon.
+To this he returned no direct answer; but, as if apostrophising a goss-hawk which sat on his wrist, and which he was feeding during the Queen's speech, he exclaimed, "The devil's in this greedy glade, she will never be full."
+HUME's History of the House of Douglas, 1743, vol. ii. p.
+131. Barclay complains of the common and indecent practice of bringing hawks and hounds into churches.